hashicorp/terraform-provider-azurerm/website/docs/r/purview_account.html.markdown

 The following arguments are supported:

 * `location` - (Required) The Azure Region where the Purview Account should exist.
 Changing this forces a new Purview Account to be created.

+* `identity` - (Required) An `identity` block as defined below.
+Changing this forces a new Purview Account to be created.

 * `name` - (Required) The name which should be used for this Purview Account.
 Changing this forces a new Purview Account to be created.